-☐ Metal stall shower Cheap, and looks it.
-Rusts, except for stainless steel, which looks ☐ Places to hang towels and washcloths☐ Places to store towels nice, is not cheap, and can water spot.
-One-piece fiberglass stall shower Seamless, and so doesn't leak; easy to install in new Do you want many baths or few? houses, often difficult in old houses because of its size.
-One near every sleeping and dressing area One or more shared between sleeping and Sauna This choice, like the ones which follow below, depends upon the assumption that dressing areas One or more near public areas bathing be an aspect of relaxation.
-A sauna is a wood-lined room which can be heated to over 200° to induce perspiration which is then What kind of toilets do you want? meant to be washed off in a cold shower or plunge, though the Finns sometimes roll in the snow. ☐ Standing on the floor In the United States toilets are designed as basins meant to be sat on at a height of about 14".
-A space of 30" Steam bath Similar to a sauna, but based on steam rather than dry heat. wide and at least 48" long is required for their use, and to clean around them.
-Behind the ☐ Japanese bath This is a large tub of very hot water for relaxing in after washing. bowl is a tank which holds water, which is released into the bowl after its use, usually ☐ Swimming pool or plunge, indoors or out with a spinning motion which aids in the A more usual alternative to bathing as an as- pect of relaxation, it too is generally augment- washing away of wastes into a continuation of the water system. ed by a tub or shower, and most often is kept at room temperature or just above.
-For a plunge, any size larger than a 6'-diameter is Hung from the wall More expensive to in- stall, but easier to clean around.
-It is also more flexible, since it allows the toilet seat to be acceptable.
+- Metal stall shower Cheap, and looks it.
+Rusts, except for stainless steel, which looks nice, is not cheap, and can water spot. - One-piece fiberglass stall shower Seamless, and so doesn't leak; easy to install in new houses, often difficult in old houses because of its size. - □ Sauna This choice, like the ones which follow below, depends upon the assumption that bathing be an aspect of relaxation.
+A sauna is a wood-lined room which can be heated to over 200° to induce perspiration which is then meant to be washed off in a cold shower or plunge, though the Finns sometimes roll in the snow. - ☐ Steam bath Similar to a sauna, but based on steam rather than dry heat. - Japanese bath This is a large tub of very hot water for relaxing in after washing. - Swimming pool or plunge, indoors or out A more usual alternative to bathing as an aspect of relaxation, it too is generally augmented by a tub or shower, and most often is kept at room temperature or just above.
+For a plunge, any size larger than a 6'-diameter is acceptable.
 For serious swimming at least a 40'-length is usually sought.
-Construction can higher than standard, for ease of rising, or low er, for improved elimination, according to be of poured or sprayed-on concrete or alu- minum or fiberglass, sometimes lined with some hygienists.
-Those who favor lowering it approve of the system used in some countries plastic, above or below the ground.
-Relaxation after the bath Benches, hammocks, mats, chaise longues, deck chairs. -notably in Asia-which puts the receptacle even with the floor.
-Enough Americans are panicked by this idea to restrict the use of such What is your attitude toward privacy in the bath? a fixture here.
-Special types The method of flushing also includes a number of options, from eliminating ☐ Complete privacy Offers the security of a small space, and the sense that you cannot be seen. the tank in favor of a special valve-usually restricted to larger buildings than a house-to various alternatives which reduce odor and ☐ A bath with a view Offers openness to a large indoor space or to the outdoors. noise.
-Our experience has been that few fancy toilets work so well as the standard, inexpen- sive ones.
-A bath large enough for more than one person Affords the company of your family and friends.
-What do you want to combine the toilets with?
-What accessories do you need for your bath? ☐ Nothing Almost always in our society priva- ☐ Places for sponges, soap, shampoo, bath oils, brushes cy is desired for elimination; if you prefer com- plete privacy, even from washing and bathing, then your toilet should be kept separate.
+Construction can be of poured or sprayed-on concrete or aluminum or fiberglass, sometimes lined with plastic, above or below the ground. - Relaxation after the bath Benches, hammocks, mats, chaise longues, deck chairs.

+What is your attitude toward privacy in the bath?

+- Complete privacy Offers the security of a small space, and the sense that you cannot be seen. - □ A bath with a view Offers openness to a large indoor space or to the outdoors. - A bath large enough for more than one person Affords the company of your family and friends.

+What accessories do you need for your bath?

+Places for sponges, soap, shampoo, bath oils, brushes